wp-plugins/rating-widget/readme.txt

 * New: Localized to Vietnamese.

 = 1.4.0 =
-* New: Advanced option to control whether to show ratings on mobile devices or not.
+* New: Advanced option to control whether to show star ratings on mobile devices or not.
-* New: Top-Rated Widget is now able to show all BuddyPress & bbPress ratings.
+* New: Top-Rated Widget is now able to show all BuddyPress & bbPress star ratings.

 = 1.3.9 =
 * Fix: BuddyPress & bbPress ratings support for the newest versions.